metarex-media/mrx-demo/README.md

 welcome to the demo for the [Metarex command line tool](https://github.com/metarex-media/mrx-tool)

-This demo is for encoding [metarex](https://metarex.media/) mrx files, using the aforementioned  command line tool.
+This demo is for interacting with [metarex](https://metarex.media/) mrx files, using the aforementioned command line tool.

 The demo walks you through: